yoonaa54/public_breakthrough_flutter/assets/markdown/courseActivity6.md

 Your site should now be available at [https://{username}.github.io/cv_demo](https://{username}.github.io/cv_demo) - assuming you did use the recommended `cv_demo` as the name for the second repo we created.

+Once you can access that site in your browser, mark this activity complete and move on to the next one.